-When it comes to low-level laser therapy (LLLT) to treat hair loss, the HairMax LaserComb is the oldest well known product on the market.
+When it comes to the best laser hair growth devices, the HairMax LaserComb is the oldest well known product on the market.
 I briefly covered the company a few years ago when its president Leonard Stillman commented on this blog.
-However, I did not discuss its products at the time.
+However, I did not discuss its hair loss treatment products at the time.

 Dateline covered the LaserComb quite favorably in 2011, with before and after photos and patient feedback included.
 I even mentioned that story in a post in 2014.
 Thereafter, a whole bunch of new companies have come out with FDA-cleared low-level laser devices to grow hair.
 None are laser comb or brush type products that entail combing one’s hair daily or several times a week.